 Recently, over 22 percent of veterans seeking health treatment in the private sector rather than the VA.
 This is according to the American Psychological Association.

-Depression has led many veterans to turn to substance abuse to overcome their symptoms.
+Veteran depression has led many to turn to substance abuse to overcome their symptoms.
 Of course, this has its issues and ultimately only makes things worse.